 To file a by-law complaint, please complete our by-law complaint form.

-You may also contact our by-law enforcement officer by email or by phone.
+You may also contact our building and by-law department by email or by phone.
 Phone messages are checked regularly during business hours.
 Please note all complaints must be in writing (using the form above, email, fax or regular mail).

 Will my information be kept confidential when I make a complaint?